ktorio/ktor-documentation/topics/Structuring_Applications.md

 }
 ```

-We can even take this one step further - install features per application, as needed, especially for instance when we’re using
+We can even take this one step further - install plugins per application, as needed, especially for instance when we’re using
-the Authentication feature which depends on specific routes.
+the Authentication plugin which depends on specific routes.
 One important note however is that Ktor will detect if a
-feature has been installed twice by throwing an DuplicateApplicationFeatureException exception.
+plugin has been installed twice by throwing an DuplicateApplicationFeatureException exception.

 ### A note on using objects